natevaughan/ischia/README.md

 # Changelog

+#### `v0.2.4` 2022-09-14
+- Upgrade to Kotlin 1.7.10
+- Upgrade to Gradle 7.5.1
+- Upgrade to Spring Boot 2.7.3
+- Upgrade to Spring Security 5.7.1 and use new API for http security config
+- Upgrade to Guava 31.1-jre

 #### `v0.2.3` 2021-06-01
 - Add docs for some interfaces
 - Upgrade to Gradle 7
 - Upgrade to Spring Boot 2.5.0
 - Upgrade to Spring Security 5.5.0

 #### `v0.2.2` 2021-05-26
  - Upgrade to JDK 11